santosobryan/imperium_app/README.md

 ##  🌟 Overview
 Imperium is a comprehensive financial management application built with Next.js 14 that allows users to securely connect their bank accounts via Plaid, view transaction history, and transfer funds between accounts.
 The app leverages Appwrite for backend services, Dwolla for payment processing, and Sentry for error monitoring.

+If you would like to see the dashboard without signing-up, please use the dummy account:
+email: johndoe22@gmail.com
+password: johnpassword

 ![image](https://github.com/user-attachments/assets/d90e18c4-dbad-4a8b-b7aa-29caa71219bf)